mantrajsframework/mantrad/docs/15-component-prerequests.md

 $ mantrad show-prerequests <component name>
 ```

-This is useful to verify that you have define your prerequests well.
+This is useful to verify that you have defined your prerequests well.

 # To remember